Authentication Methods

 ---|---|---|

-Obtain basic user information | contact:user.base:readonly | |
+Obtain user basic information | contact:user.base:readonly | |

-Obtain usable apps for users | admin:app.user_usable:readonly | |
+Obtain user's usable applications | admin:app.user_usable:readonly | |

 Obtain user organizational structure information | contact:user.department:readonly | |